-- If you have a fever or are taking antibiotics, it might be preferable to reschedule your vaccine appointment if it is not urgent.
+- If you have a fever or are taking antibiotics, reschedule your vaccine appointment.
 If you have any concerns, please contact the clinic before your appointment to speak with a nurse.

-For Paediatric appointments, it is important to prepare your child for the consultation and the possibility that they will receive an injection.
+For pediatric appointments, it is important to prepare your child for the consultation and the possibility that they will receive an injection.
 Here are a few helpful tips for children’s appointments:

 - It is important stay calm during your child’s vaccination process.
 It is completely normal that your little one may feel afraid of the injection or seem anxious (even some adults are afraid of needles!), but it is best that your child see that you are calm, reassuring and there for them.